 New Life Iboga places ibogaine safety of our patients as our highest priority.
-We offer ceremonies in the tradition of Bwiti while applying a western medical approach.
+We offer ceremonies based on traditional iboga use while applying a western medical approach.
 We require all patients to do some pre-screening to be certain ibogaine treatment can be safely administered.

 A member of New Life Iboga staff will first go over a medical screening form to gather information about your medical background.
 Based on the answers to these questions, we will determine what tests need to be done to determine if an individual is a candidate for ibogaine treatment.
 These tests usually include blood work and an EKG.

 An EKG is required because ibogaine can affect the heart and we need to be certain the heart is healthy enough to under go ibogaine treatment.
 An EKG tells us where the resting heart rate is and how the heart is behaving.
 If your EKG is approved for treatment, we also take patients to receive an additional EKG the day prior or day of treatment.